sigma-rs/sigma-compiler/README.md

       value other than what is implied by the truth of the statements.
     - `rand` means that the `Scalar` is a uniform random `Scalar`.
-      A `rand` `Scalar` must be used only once in the statements.
+      A `rand` `Scalar` may not be used in range or not-equals statements.
 These are typically used as randomizers in Pedersen commitments.
     - `vec` means that the variable represents a vector of `Scalar`s, as opposed to a single `Scalar`.
 The number of